saurabh22suman/soloengine.in/CICD.md

 This job verifies that the website functions correctly when served:

-- Sets up PHP 8.1 environment
+- Sets up PHP 8.1 environment with SQLite support
+- Creates necessary data directory with proper permissions
 - Starts a PHP development server
 - Waits for the server to be ready
 - Verifies the website is accessible
 - Checks that the server responds with a 200 status code
+- Tests database initialization script (init_db.php)
+- Validates admin page accessibility

 ### 4. Build Job